If you think you are entitled to reimbursement or compensation following a flight delay or problem, see how to claim it. Official advice from CAA.

 To determine whether you are eligible for either type of payment, you should review your rights carefully.

 In particular, the law is specific about compensation.
-If the disruption was caused by extraordinary circumstances outside the airline’s control, then you will not be entitled to compensation, as long as the airline took reasonable measures to avoid the disruption.
+If the disruption was caused by extraordinary circumstances, then you will not be entitled to compensation, as long as the airline took reasonable measures to avoid the disruption.

 To avoid wasting your time, make sure you understand your rights before you contact your airline.